DreadLabs/typo3extension/README.rst

 about how things ought to be done, and tries to force those ideas on you.
 Some of the assumptions behind these opinions are:

-- You are using SSH to access the remote servers.
+- You are using SSH to access the target machines.
 - You're using `git`:code: to accomplish source code management tasks.
 - Deployment is only possible if you have committed your work and created an appropriate tag.
 The latter is not required but recommended as a deployment